staltz/staltz.com/_posts/2015-11-30-nothing-new-in-react-and-flux-except-one-thing.md

 So what revolutionary technique does React bring?

-We can say it's the successful combination of all of those existing ideas into a coherent API for creating Components with one-day flow of data.
+We can say it's the successful combination of all of those existing ideas into a coherent API for creating Components with one-way flow of data.
 But there is actually one thing which is entirely new to UI development (as least as far as my investigation could uncover).

 It's a **functional and reactive user interface API to wrap a mutable stateful UI API**.
 In other words, the Virtual DOM API to wrap the DOM's API.